 A minimum distribution will be calculated based on your account balance and your age, using the IRS Uniform Lifetime Table.
 The TSP will notify you before this situation applies to you and send you the notice Important Tax Information about your TSP Withdrawal and Required Minimum Distributions.

-If you are separated and receiving a series of substantially equal payments from your TSP account when you turn 72 (70 1/2 for those who reached that age before the end of calendar year 2019), your payments will be used to satisfy the minimum distribution requirement.
+If you are separated and receiving installment payments from your TSP account when you turn 72 (70 1/2 for those who reached that age before the end of calendar year 2019), your payments will be used to satisfy the minimum distribution requirement.
 If the total amount of your payments does not satisfy the requirement, the TSP will issue a supplemental payment for the remaining amount in December of that year.

 The minimum distribution payment cannot be transferred or rolled over.
 This means that if you withdraw your account in a single payment or installment payments in a year to which the required minimum distribution rule applies, you cannot transfer the entire payment(s) to an IRA or an eligible employer plan.
 Instead, before transferring any money, the TSP will calculate your required minimum distribution amount and send it to you.